-LGBTQ history has often been hidden from view, but many individuals throughout history have lived radical private lives outside of the accepted sexual norms of the time.
+LGBTQ history has often been hidden from view, but many individuals throughout history have lived radical private lives outside the accepted sexual norms of the time.

 Find out more about the lives of England’s LGBTQ people, and their important place in the stories of English Heritage sites.